 Come spend Passover enjoying our 2,800-acre campus surrounded by community - or enjoy the quiet and solitude - all in a COVID-compliant environment.

-Please note: All guests, who are eligible for the vaccine are required to show proof of vaccination.
+Please note: All guests, who are eligible for the vaccine are required to show proof of vaccination, including booster dose.
 Alternatively, anyone not vaccinated will need to provide the results of a negative Covid test taken within 72 hours of arrival on our campus.

 View our Passover 2022 rates here.

 April 15-24, 2022

 Full Week of Passover: Friday afternoon through Sunday breakfast

 Come spend the entire week with us!
 Enjoy expert-led delicious seders, activities and programming, day trips around Southern California, and fun evening programs.
 We’ll begin together with the first seder, and end with a festive pizza party to close out the holiday together.

 Guests are welcome to arrive after 12:00PM on Friday (4/15), enjoying a range of pre-selected camp activities (run for one person or family at a time).
 The week includes all meals - including Shabbat meals, through Sunday breakfast on 4/24.
 For guests who stay until Sunday, check-out on 4/24 is at 10:00AM.

 April 15-18, 2022